Aniyomebinne/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Other users: all the permissions.
 9. "chmod 753" - Write a script that sets the mode of the file hello to this: -rwxr-x-wx
 10. "chmod --reference=olleh hello" - Write a script that sets the mode of the file hello the same as olleh’s mode.
+11. "chmod -R ugo+X  ." - Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.